 Highly sought-after for chamber collaborations, Tamara was a founding member of Berlin’s Mozart Piano Quartet, touring North and South America in this ensemble, and frequently performs with international artists such as composer Elena Kats-Chernin, flautist Sharon Bezaly, Kenneth Tarver, the Danish String Quartet and violinist Lara St John.
 Tamara was also co-founder of Australia Quartet, ensemble in residence at the University of Technology, Sydney and has been invited to perform at festivals such as Pierre Cardin’s Festival de Lacoste, the Kurt Weill Festival, the Canberra International Festival of Music, Musica Viva and Soundstream Adelaide New Music Festivals.

-The 2015 season includes performances for Sydney Opera House, Melbourne Recital Centre, Australian Festival of Chamber Music, Joan Sutherland Performing Arts Centre, ABC Classic FM, a special ANZAC Day service, and Music by the Sea Festival.
+The 2015 season includes performances for Sydney Opera House, Melbourne Recital Centre, Australian Festival of Chamber Music, Joan Sutherland Performing Arts Centre, ABC Classic FM, Port Fairy Spring Music and Music by the Sea Festivals.
 She also performs as soloist with Christchurch Symphony Orchestra (Rachmaninov), as guest artist with the Soundstream Collective (Adelaide) and Acacia Quartet (Sydney), and records for ABC Classics with Elena Kats-Chernin a new double-disc for 2016 release.

 2014 engagements included the Canberra International Music Festival, Piers Lane’s Australian Festival of Chamber Music, the Richard Bonynge Piano Series, Recitals Australia in Adelaide, the APRA-AMCOS Art Music Awards, AWO Chamber Music Festival, for Art Gallery of NSW’s Resonate Series (with Fiona Campbell) and concerts in Puerto Rico (USA).
 Highlights of 2013 included as soloist with the Auckland Philharmonia Orchestra(Liszt), Sydney Symphony (Mozart) and Queensland Symphony Orchestras(Rachmaninov and Mozart), Sydney Youth Orchestra (Britten) and solo and chamber recitals including for the MONA FOMA, Musica Viva and Canberra International Music Festivals, Australian World Orchestra, ABC Sunday Live and at Sydney Opera House, Melbourne Recital Centre and Adelaide’s Elder Hall.